tpenguinltg/wpcom-edit-post-redirect.user.js/README.md

 Also on [Greasy Fork](https://greasyfork.org/en/scripts/8581-wordpress-com-edit-post-redirects).

 ## Known Issues
 *   The new interface will sometimes start loading and appear before the redirect occurs

+    *   For unattached post editing (i.e. editing a new post without first specifiying a blog; accessed from [https://wordpress.com/post](https://wordpress.com/post)), the new editor will load completely before being redirected.

 *   The redirection will likely fail if the site root is different from the installation root for Jetpack-enabled sites.

     e.g. the site is accessed from *http://example.com/*, but the installation root is *http://example.com/wordpress/*.

 ## Changelog
 * **v1.0.0:** Initial release
 * **v1.0.1:** Change updateURL to point to GitHub source
 * **v1.0.2:** Reduce to single regex call
 * **v1.1.0:** Add support for editing pages
+* **v1.2.0:** Add redirect for unattached post editing